driftAbout/41-oauth/lab-kevin/backend/README.md

 ># Lab 17: Bearer Auth

  A basic express server with basic authorization middleware and get and post routes for basic for signup/signin functionality and a mongodb for persistance.
 Bearer authentication is used in conjunction with a JSON web token for keeping users signed in for creating, reading, editing, and deleting galleries.
+An optional OAuth google route is provided for sign in and sign up.
+Users are returned a JSON web token for additional requests and new are added to the database.

   - POST -  /api/v1/singup  - Create a user account and save the username, email and a hashed password for hashed encryption comparison.